 Most of us are addicted to alcohol on some level when we decide to stop drinking.
 We may not be physically dependent but we are most likely neurologically addicted.
 If you drink routinely at a similar time under similar circumstances, your brain will learn that it needs alcohol in those situations.
 That could be every day at 5 pm or every Friday and Saturday night.
 Even with weekend binge drinking, it is possible to become neurologically addicted if you repeat the behavior routinely.

 Many people are confused by why it can be so difficult to stop but if you put it in the context of survival instinct I think it’s easier to understand.

 Survival instinct has NOTHING to do with rational thought.

 If you are starving you will kill for food.

 If you are in danger you will run or you’re body will fill with endorphins and you will fight.

 You will instinctively hunger for sex because that’s how we’re wired to keep our species alive.

 Survival instincts are not about making a decision they just are.

-The discomfort WILL pass!
+When you are in the thick of early withdrawal from drinking it feels like the discomfort will never pass.
+Whether it is physical or emotional or psychological discomfort the solution that you will most likely find is utmost on your mind is – a drink!
+But the discomfort WILL pass if you don’t solve it by drinking!
 It won’t last forever.
 Once you have experienced NOT drinking repeatedly in the situations where you normally drink your brain will eventually stop trying to trick you into drinking to survive.

 I remember how difficult that process is not only with drinking but also with smoking.
 You think that you are always going to feel that itch.
 That emptiness.
 That need.
 And you crack.